kyleerhabor/sampled/README.md

 ## Use

 > [!NOTE]
 >
-> The app is in development with limited feature support.
-Audio playback, for example, is currently unavailable (you can
+> Forward is in development and has limited feature support.
+Audio playback, for example, is currently unavailable (you
-> browse metadata, however).
+> can browse metadata, however).

 You can either download a release of the app from the [Releases][releases] page or build the project from source in Xcode.